cbonoz/fevm22/README.md

 Datamarket
 ---

-Datamarket is an open blockchain platform designed to enable anyone to create dataset purchase or checkout pages managed by the FEVM network.
+Datamarket is an open blockchain platform designed to enable anyone to create data purchase or checkout pages managed on the FEVM network.

 This project was built for HackFEVM 2022, targeting the best new use of FEVM to build building blocks such as digital exchanges.